 Hueytown is a medium-sized city located in the state of Alabama.
-With a population of 15,710 people and four constituent neighborhoods, Hueytown is the 36th largest community in Alabama.
+With a population of 15,380 people and four constituent neighborhoods, Hueytown is the 36th largest community in Alabama.

-The per capita income in Hueytown in 2010 was $20,240, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,960 for a family of four.
+The per capita income in Hueytown in 2010 was $22,250, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,000 for a family of four.
 However, Hueytown contains both very wealthy and poor people as well.

-Hueytown is a very ethnically-diverse city.
+Hueytown is an extremely ethnically-diverse city.
 The people who call Hueytown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hueytown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hueytown include English, German, African, and Italian.
+Important ancestries of people in Hueytown include Irish, German, English, African, and Italian.

 The most common language spoken in Hueytown is English.
 Other important languages spoken here include Italian and Spanish.